Can My Company Use Crowdsourced App Testing? The Answer May Surprise

 Usability is just like it sounds.
 This can include testing your app’s speed, responsiveness, content and overall flow.
 Offering great usability is key for making users feel comfortable with your app and eliminating unnecessary friction.

 Finally, there’s security, which is a growing concern for developers in the 21st century.
 Gartner says that 75 per cent or more of mobile apps would fail basic security tests.
 Misconfigurations or poor coding can leave your app vulnerable and open to attacks.

 So it’s in the best interest of most companies to make sure that their app undergoes rigorous analysis.

-Security testing is used to minimise risks and prevent a range of attacks such as data theft, denial of service, takeover, etc. This is primarily done by using ethical hackers to identify vulnerabilities.
+This is primarily done by using ethical hackers to identify vulnerabilities.